Defense Ministry: Azerbaijani Army positions were subjected to fire

 AzerTAg.az

-Members of the illegal Armenian armed detachment in the territory of Azerbaijan, where the Russian peacekeepers are temporarily stationed, without any reason, using small arms subjected to fire the positions of the Azerbaijan Army in the direction of the Shushakand village of Khojaly district at 20:50 on February 20 and positions in the direction of the Taghavard village of Khojavand district at 01:15 on February 21, Azerbaijan’s Ministry of Defense told AZERTAC.
+On February 23, at 03:55, the Armenian armed forces units from the positions in the Yukhari Shorzha settlement of the Basarkechar region, without any reason, using small arms subjected to fire the Azerbaijan Army positions in the Zeylik settlement of Kalbajar district, Azerbaijan’s Ministry of Defense told AZERTAC.

-“The opposing side was suppressed, as a result of the retaliatory actions taken by the Azerbaijan Army units”, the ministry added.
+“As a result of the retaliatory actions undertaken by the Azerbaijan Army units, the opposing side was suppressed,” the ministry said.

 © Content from this site must be hyperlinked when used.